 What Are the Income Limits?

 To receive SSI benefits, your countable income must be less than the maximum monthly federal benefit rate.
 Income is what you receive in cash or in-kind that can be used to pay for your shelter and food.
 Generally, income includes amounts you earn (such as through work), unearned benefits (like SSDI), and in-kind payments (such as living somewhere rent-free).
 There are many exceptions to what is counted as income for SSI.
 For example, food stamps and income tax refunds are not counted.
-The first $20 of any income and the first $65 of any earned income are not counted.

 What Are the Resource Limits?